City-of-Helsinki/helfi-hakuvahti/README.md

 - `npm start` (or `npm run dev` for development)
 - Hakuvahti should now be running in port `:3000` (by default)
 - For production environment, add following commands to cron:
-  - `npm run hav:populate-email-queue`
+  - `npm run hav:populate-email-queue` (this should be run once per hour or at least daily)
-  - `npm run hav:send-emails-from-queue`
+  - `npm run hav:send-emails-from-queue` (this should be ran at least once per minute)

 ## Local docker environment: